 Range: A tree of the Great Plains, Mississippi and Ohio River valleys, and the southeastern United States, east of the Appalachian Mountains.

 Typical Habitat: Typically grows best in deep, fertile soil; requires significant moisture and sun exposure

-The Eastern Cottonwood: The Poplar of the East
+The Eastern Cottonwood Tree: The Poplar of the East

-Poplars are an important and diverse group of species, but they’re much more diverse in the northern and western portions of North America than they are in the east (especially the southeast), where the eastern cottonwood is one of the only native representatives of the group.
+Poplars are an important and diverse group of species, but they’re much more diverse in the northern and western portions of North America than they are in the east (especially the southeast).
+The eastern cottonwood tree is one of the only representatives of the group found in the east.

 The other poplars native to the southeastern United States include the bigtooth aspen (Populus grandidentata), which ranges south to parts of Virginia, and the downy poplar (Populus heterophylla), which is found in a few scattered pockets around the southeast.

 Like many of its relatives, the eastern cottonwood tree is a pioneer species, which is among the first trees to colonize disturbed sites.

 Eastern cottonwoods are generally easy to recognize in the eastern United States.

 Noting their triangular leaves is generally sufficient, but you can also look around for the cottony fibers attached to the tree’s seeds.